pact-foundation/pact-python/docs/consumer.md

 )

 (
+    pact
-    pact.upon_receiving("A request to get task result")
+    .upon_receiving("A request to get task result")
     .with_request("GET", "/tasks/1/result")
     .will_respond_with(200)
     .with_body({"result": "Task completed successfully"})